 In the realm of skincare, Polyhydroxy acid (PHA) is quickly emerging as a star player.
 This is a type of alpha hydroxy acid but larger in size and less irritating to the skin than traditional AHAs.
 PHAs are considered a gentler cousin of glycolic acid and lactic acid and are also more effective at hydrating the skin.
 Their skin transforming benefits and lower tendency to irritate or dry the skin has quickly made PHAs a sought-after skincare ingredient.
-In this post we delve deeper into how PHAs work, who they’re best for and how to get the best out of them in your skincare routine.
+In this post we dive deeper into how PHAs work, who they’re best for and how to get the best out of them in your skincare routine.

 Gentle Exfoliation without the Irritation